Evidlo/annoyances/doomemacs_annoyances.md

     - `SPC p p` is broken
     - `recentf-open-files` always deletes history

+- no way to turn off "file changed" messages
+    - xxx.py has changed since visited or saved.
+Save anyway?
+    - xxx.py changed on disk; really edit the buffer?

 - Parenthesis completion in search-replace dialog
 - colon automatically inserted when defining function.  why?
   - wouldn't be as much of a problem if I didn't have to leave edit mode to move cursor around it